austeninc/reportFlashArrayBackups/README.md

         * Mediator Status (online, unreachable, unknown)
 * Outputs a summarized status report for each site
 * Outputs a detailed status report if any component (connection, async or sync replication) is unhealthy
-* Produces an HTML report for review (see examples below)
+* Produces an HTML report for review (see examples in the `reports` folder)
+* Sends report via email (requires working SMTP server)

 ### Pending Development:
-* Add functionality to email the report to selected recipients
+* Upgrade to use the py-pure-client (https://code.purestorage.com/py-pure-client/index.html) to enable REST API v2.0+
+    * The deprecated purestorage REST client only works up to REST API v1.19
+* Add to Report: Sum of data replicated in 24h for each ActiveDR (async) pod